You invest a lot of money on keeping your house looking great, but sometimes you might neglect your garage floor.

 You can profile the garage floor using an acid etch or grinding the surface.
 Most professionals prefer to grind to prepare the floor.
 Just make sure after grinding, you use a potent vacuum to get all the residue.

-The other option is acid etch the floor to expose the pores.
+The other option is to acid etch the floor to expose the pores.

 Choose the Epoxy Floor Coating

-You can choose between three types of epoxy paint: water-based, solvent-based, 100 percent solids.
+You can choose between three types of epoxy paint: water-based, solvent-based, and 100 per cent solids.

-Solvent-based paint is easier to work with because it contains 60 percent of the epoxy.
+Solvent-based paint is easier to work with because it contains 60 per cent of the epoxy.
+However, you’ll need adequate ventilation to apply the coating.

 Water-based paint has two parts that need to be mixed together before you apply.